jbcodeforce/ML-studies/docs/coding/sklearn.md

 y=iris.target
 ```

+The size of `X` is typically (n_samples, n_features).
+The target values `y` which are real numbers for regression tasks, or integers for classification.
+Both variables are numpy arrays.

-using numpy unique function to assess the potential classes we got 3 integers representing each class.
+Using numpy unique function to assess the potential classes we got 3 integers representing each class.

 ```python
 print(np.unique(y))